selflessgenie/Guess-a-number-game/README.md

 # Guess-a-number-game
-Its a react native game, you set the number and let computer guess the number.
+Its a react native game, you set the number and let computer guess it.